 We’ve now established how to calculate availability with the MTBF and MTTR.
 We’ve explained that MTBF is a strong indicator for reliability, while MTTR hints at maintainability.
 Therefore, improving both reliability and maintainability will increase system availability.

-Availability, as you may recall, is one of the three factors in Overall Equipment Efficiency (OEE).
+Availability, as you may recall, is one of the three factors in Overall Equipment Effectiveness (OEE).
 Increasing availability will invariably increase your OEE, and reliability plays into performance improvement as well.
 So let’s review a few things you should do to improve system availability and OEE:

 - use predictive maintenance to avoid breakdowns and track changes in performance;